ritish-behera/VSD-PhysicalDesign/README.md

 5. MAGIC & NETGEN : Cell Characterization & Physical Verification

-# Module-1 : Inception of OpenSOurce EDA Tools and Skywater 130 nm PDK
+# Module-1 : Inception of OpenSOurce EDA Tools and Skywater 130 nm Designs
+The development and adoption of open-source EDA tools provide a cost-effective, accessible alternative to proprietary softwares.
+Projects such as OpenLANE, which integrates multiple open-source tools into a cohesive flow, brings greater functionality and ease of use to the design process.
+In the open-source hardware movement, the SkyWater 130 nm Process Design Kit (PDK) represents a significant milestone providing comprehensive documentation, design rules, and process parameters.

- This module provided the foundation for the chip to be designed alongside introduced the OpenLANE ASIC design flow and Skywater 130 nm openPDK.
+ This module provides the foundation for the chip to be designed alongside introduced the OpenLANE ASIC design flow and Skywater 130 nm openPDK.

  The chip featured a Quad Flat No-Leads (QFN) die package with 48 pins occupying an area of 7mm x 7mm.
 The SoC comprised of a CPU with GPIO bank designed on RISC-V ISA.
 Moreover, it included various foundry IPs such as PLL, SRAM, ADC & DAC all interconnected to the IO pads via wire bonds to ensure the chip's functionality.